Who is Stephanie and why does she deserve my vote?

 - Most people elected are already well-connected in their communities.
 This is another benefit to being of a higher socioeconomic status - when all of your energy is not being spent on generating enough income to meet your basic needs, you have the emotional space to connect with others who belong to the same level in society as yourself.
 Power magnifies for everyone involved.

 - Most people elected tend to come from common employment backgrounds: many are lawyers, business people, or are career politicians.
-This means that its common for them to lack the lens of working in a field/industry and have not been connected outside of politics or power in a long time.
+This means that it is common for them to lack the lens of working in a specialized field/industry, and have not been connected outside of politics or power in a long time.

 How is Stephanie different?